Gezelligheid

-Gezelligheid (/nl/) is a Dutch word which, depending on context, can be translated as 'conviviality', 'coziness', 'fun'.
-It is often used to describe a social funny and relaxed situation.
-It can also indicate belonging, time spent with loved ones, catching up with an old friend or just the general togetherness that gives people a warm feeling.

-A common trait to all descriptions of gezelligheid is a general and abstract sensation of individual well-being that one typically shares with others.
-All descriptions involve a positive atmosphere, flow or vibe that colours the individual personal experience in a favorable way and in one way or another corresponds to social contexts.

-Being a vague, abstract notion, the word is considered by some to be an example of untranslatability, and one of their hardest words to translate to English.
-Some consider the word to encompass the heart of Dutch culture.
+Gezelligheid (/nl/) is a culturally Dutch concept that describes a general and abstract sensation of individual well-being that one typically shares with others, a positive atmosphere, flow or vibe that colours the individual personal experience in a favorable way and in one way or another corresponds to social contexts.
+As a vague, abstract notion, gezelligheid has been described as a word that is difficult to translate to English, as a unique emotion, and even as the heart of Dutch culture.

-"Congenial" has also been used as a form of gezelligheid in English translations.

 Etymology

 The word derives from gezel which means 'companion' or 'friend'.
 During the Middle Ages a gezel was also the Dutch term for a 'journeyman', which in the Dutch guild system formed a group around a single master craftsman; hence the added meaning of 'belonging'.

 Use

 Gezellig in English language could be used in places or with a party of people (one or more) that are 'easy to relax into' and 'heartening'.

 The adjective gezellig can be used in a wide variety of situations: